 There will continue to be private, individual insurance options with insurers that aren't participating on new marketplaces.
 For many, 2014 premium costs remain to be determined.

-But financial planners such as McMahon say potential retirees, who have been paying COBRA costs of, say, $1,500 a month, are eager to see the alternatives.
-COBRA allows former employees to continue on their employers' health plan for a limited time by shouldering more of the cost.
+But financial planners such as McMahon say potential retirees, who have been paying COBRA costs of, say,

 And another potential benefit remains to be discovered: Retirees whose income drops to a certain level may be eligible for government subsidies to help cover the cost of buying insurance through the marketplaces.